 It is also very convenient for silent practice.
 You set it anywhere and enjoy a quiet session.

-Based on this, I would highly recommend for beginners and mid-range drummers.
+Based on this, I would highly recommend it for beginners and mid-range drummers.
 But it will not help much in professional drumming.

 Can you expand the sound of your Mesh Alesis?

 Yes.
-You can easily expand the sounds of your drummers using a Virtual Studio Technology (VTS) Plugins.
+You can easily expand the sounds of your drummers using Virtual Studio Technology (VTS) Plugins.
 The drum VTS plugins software like EZ drummer will help you get more sounds.